 When my cousin told me he was giving up his apartment in Bogota at the end of April, I knew I had to find a new base in Colombia pronto.
-Fortunately, Alain was also searching for a place to spend some time; so we both decided that Suesca would be the ideal place since there is wonderful nature, it’s cheap and it’s close to Bogota.
-After a quick web search, Alain found a rental ad for the perfect little house and sent a request for information.
+Fortunately, Alain was also searching for a place to spend some time.
+And we both agreed that Suesca would be the ideal spot: there is wonderful nature, it’s cheap and it’s close to Bogota.
+After a quick web search, Alain found a rental ad for the perfect little house and asked for more information.

-As luck would have it, the owners of the place had seen a presentation of Alain’s photos a few days before in Suesca and they really liked his work so they invited us over to check out the place.
+As luck would have it, the owners of the place had seen a presentation of Alain’s photos a few days earlier in Suesca and they really liked his work so they invited us over to check out the place.
 We went to meet them and we hit it off.
-It turns out they are both geologists, he is Swiss and is also a climber while she is Colombian and she is involved in her family’s panela business.
-Normally, they rent the house when they are not around but in this case they were more interested in an exchange, so they proposed that Alain would take some photos of the panela production that Adiela’s family owns in Yolombo, a small town not too far from Medellin.
-So we jumped at the opportunity not only of staying at this wonderful and peaceful place, but also to visit an area that is out of the beaten track and which not many travellers visit when passing through Colombia.
+It turns out they are both geologists.
+He is Swiss and is also a climber; while she is Colombian and is also involved in her family’s panela business.
+Normally, they rent the house when they are not around; but in this case they were more interested in an exchange.
+They proposed that Alain takes some photos of the panela production that Adiela’s family owns in Yolombo, a small town not too far from Medellin.
+We jumped at the opportunity not only of staying at this wonderful and peaceful place, but also to visit an area that is out of the beaten track and which not many travellers visit when passing through Colombia.

 But before heading out on a new adventure, we had to get all my stuff from Bogota to Suesca.
-At first, I was a little bit skeptic about Dulce Rocinante’s (DR) abilities; I could not imagine that it could carry my 28 kilos of luggage plus Alain and me all the way up to our little house in Suesca.
-On top of it all, the weather was not with us that day and it rained all the way; I kept having visions of my things sprawled all over the wet highway and at one point I was so nervous that I nearly started crying.
-But in the end DR pulled through and got us safely to our destination, and I had a new appreciation of this powerful machine.
+At first, I was a bit skeptic about Alain’s motorcycle.
+I could not imagine that we could carry my 28 kilos of luggage while riding both of us on the bike, all the way up to our little house in Suesca.
+On top of it all, the weather was not with us that day and it rained all the way.
+I kept having visions of my things sprawled all over the wet highway.
+At one point, I was so nervous that I nearly started crying.
+But in the end, Alain’s bike pulled through and got us safely to our destination.
+It is safe to say that now I have a new appreciation for this powerful machine.